 The short answer is that it depends on how many years of data you need on reports, and by when you need those reports.
-That said, to phase-in use of Activity Insight and encourage faculty buy-in, in their first year of using Activity Insight, many of our clients ask their faculty to enter only information for the current year.
+That said, to phase-in use of Activity Insight and encourage faculty buy-in, in their first year of using the system, many of our clients ask their faculty to enter only information for the current year.
 In their second year, they may ask for information from the past three years, and so on, until all faculty data is entered.
-This means that after just a few years that you have a rich repository of faculty activity information.
+This means that after just a few years you have a rich repository of faculty activity information.
 Again, if you need more years of data immediately, there are other alternatives such as using data proxies to enter data.

 There are several good reasons to use Activity Insight instead of building your own system.
 Three of them are: